sol-farm/sighashdb/README.md

 # sighashdb

-a "database" of anchor sighashes
+sighashdb is a collection of anchor instruction sighashes commonly seen acrossa variety of anchor based programs